-The iPhone XS Max (pronounced ‘Ten S Max’) is the biggest smartphone Apple has ever made.
-With a 6.5-inch display, hardly any screen bezel and the now-iconic screen notch it’s a dominating presence in the hand.
+The iPhone XS Max (pronounced ‘Ten S Max’) is the largest smartphone Apple has ever created.
+With a 6.5-inch display, barely any screen bezel and the now-iconic top-screen notch it’s a dominating presence in the hand.

-This is a bold statement from a firm that has, up until last year with the introduction of the 5.8-inch iPhone X, resisted the urge to push the screen size envelope to the same scale as its Android rivals.
+This is a bold statement from a firm that has, up until 2017 with the introduction of the 5.8-inch iPhone X, resisted the urge to push the screen size envelope to the same expansive degree as its Android rivals.

-However, Apple has decided that now is the right time to supersize its smartphone display and the iPhone XS Max is the first generation of the new, larger form factor.
+However, Apple has deemed now is the right time to supersize its smartphone screen.
+The iPhone XS Max is the first generation of the new, larger form factor.

 - Read our in-depth iPhone XS review